How to beat your competitors

 • How to spot good niches: three easy techniques you can use.

-• Six ways to spot opportunities your competitors will ignore.
+• Seven ways to spot opportunities your competitors will ignore.

 • Some funny photos of good and bad competitive strategies.